West Trenton Line: History

 Prior to 1981, limited service continued north to Newark, New Jersey (Jersey City prior to the Aldene Plan of the 1960s), using Budd Company-built Diesel multiple units.
 This service was the last remains of the Reading's Crusader service, which began in 1937 using streamlined steam locomotives and passenger cars.
 SEPTA ended service beyond West Trenton on August 1, 1981; connecting NJT diesel service lasted until December 1982.
 NJT has since considered service resumption on their West Trenton Line.

 Beginning in 1984 the route was designated R1 West Trenton as part of SEPTA's diametrical reorganization of its lines.
 West Trenton Line trains operated through the city center to the Airport Line on the ex-Pennsylvania side of the system.
 In later years this behavior changed; the line was designated R3 West Trenton and trains continued on to the Media/Elwyn Line on weekdays and the Airport Line on weekends.
 The R-number naming system was dropped on July 25, 2010.
 As of 2022, most West Trenton Line trains terminate at 30th Street Station on weekdays, while most evening trains operate to Malvern or Thorndale on the Paoli/Thorndale Line.
 Most weekend trains operate to Chestnut Hill West on the Chestnut Hill West Line.

 On April 9, 2020, service on the line was suspended due to the COVID-19 pandemic, though stations between Center City and were still being served by other rail services.
 Service resumed on June 15, 2020.

 Stations

 Passenger Schedule (eff.
 1974-09-30) of Reading Railway and Central Railroad of New Jersey joint service between Newark, New Jersey and Philadelphia's Reading Terminal via Belle Mead, New Jersey on today's SEPTA's West Trenton Line and NJT Raritan Valley Line.

 The West Trenton Line includes the following stations north of the Center City Commuter Connection; stations indicated with a gray background are closed.
-The train expresses from Bethayres to Temple University inbound on some trains in the morning and expresses outbound from Temple University to Bethayres on some trains in the evening.
+The train expresses from Bethayres to Temple University inbound on some trains in the morning and expresses outbound from Temple University to Jenkintown on some trains in the evening.